Turkish Mountain Bike Delight

 Spares specific to your bike **

 On all of our trips we carry a toolkit and a basic range of spares for emergencies.
 As bikes become increasingly part specific it is impossible to carry a comprehensive range of spares compatible with all makes and models of bike. ** Please ensure you bring any bike-specific spares which might be needed - such as disc brake bleed kits (and appropriate fluid), shock pumps etc).

 We do provide ample supplies of water, snacks and lunches but if you like a particular energy gel, sports drink or power bar we suggest you bring a selection of your preferred choice along.

 It is possible to hire bikes for this trip.
-Our local agent in Turkey hase Scott Scale and Salcano bikes for hire in a range of sizes.
+Our local agent in Turkey has Salcano bikes (NG 020 Sram) for hire in a range of sizes.
 These bikes are good quality and in good condition.
 They have front suspension and disc brakes and are perfect for this trip.